w3c/wot/IG-SP/SecurityPrivacyRequirements.md

 TODO: mention replay protection, non-repudiation?

 ## Provisioning, Credentialing
 Provisioning and credentialing are concerned with the supply and management of things/device metadata as well as credentials.
-This information is needed for a thing or device in order to engage in security protocol i.e. a distributed algorithm that provides security objectives (see [[Security&Privacy_Requirements_Catalogue#Authentication]] and [[Security&Privacy_Requirements_Catalogue#Secure Communications and Storage]])
+This information is needed for a thing or device in order to engage in security protocol i.e. a distributed algorithm that provides security objectives (see [security&privacy requirements, section Catalogue, subsection Authentication](SecurityPrivacyRequirements.md)  and [security&privacy requirements, section Catalogue, subsection Secure Communications and Storage](SecurityPrivacyRequirements.md) )

 ### Credentialing
 Credentialing refers to the **supply and management of credentials** (secrets, [symmetric or asymmetric cryptographic] keys) **by/for the thing or device**.
 Such credentials are needed to participate in security protocols.
 Corresponding objects may be created upon the thing or device or external to it.
 In the former case credential representations that allow peers to invert corresponding operations (e.g. decrypting or validating) need to be exported.
 In the latter case they need to be imported.
 Details depend on the actual security protocol and the (cryptographic) primitives employed by it.

 ### Provisioning
 Provisioning refers to the **supply and management of thing or device metadata** (identifiers, attributes, affiliations).
-Such metadata is needed in order to authorize instructions sent by things or devices (see [[Security&Privacy_Requirements_Catalogue#Authorization]]).
-Such metadata is validated during authentication of things or devices (see [[Security&Privacy_Requirements_Catalogue#Authentication]])
+Such metadata is needed in order to authorize instructions sent by things or devices (see [security&privacy requirements, section Catalogue, subsection Authorization](SecurityPrivacyRequirements.md) ).
+Such metadata is validated during authentication of things or devices (see [security&privacy requirements, section Catalogue, subsection Authentication](SecurityPrivacyRequirements.md) )

 ## Others